coderascoder/aws-lambda-local-development/README.md

 # aws-lambda-local-development
-Develop AWS Lambda locally with Docker and LocalStack
+Develop AWS Lambda locally with Docker and LocalStack.
+Don't need to write code in AWS Lambda console in browser, even don't need to have an AWS account.

+We can develop, test, debug our Lambda functions locally before deploy it to cloud, it can save us time and money.

+This project use AWS SAM CLI to run lambda function locally, SAM will launch a container as an AWS serverless environment emulator and launch our Lambda function in this environment.

 ## Don't need to install any runtime
 You don't need to install Node/NPM on your local drive, it's good if you need to change computer or OS